lupyuen/lupyuen.github.io/src/pinedio.md

 Yep we usually connect the __ST7789 Data / Command (DC) Pin__.
 (Like on PineTime)

-We flip this pin to Low to indicate that we're sending Command Bytes to the ST7789 Display, and flip to High for Data Bytes.
+We flip this pin to Low to indicate that we're sending Command Bytes, and flip it to High for Data Bytes.

 We call this the __4-Wire Interface__ for ST7789: SDO, SDI, SCK and DC.